π¦π« Farsi-speaking applicant? Your document review is completely FREE at TopABC. Contact us on WhatsApp β

 Admission Requirements for German Universities

-To study in Germany as an Afghan student, you generally need:
+To study in Germany as an Persian-speaking student, you generally need:

 - βA recognised secondary school leaving certificate (for bachelor programs) or a bachelor's degree (for master programs)